puppetlabs/puppet-specifications/language/types_values_variables.md

 #### Shorthand Notation

-Any QualifiedReference that does not reference a known type is interpreted as a reference to a Resource type.
+Any Qualified Reference that does not reference a known type is interpreted as a reference to a `Resource` type.
 Thus `Resource[File]` and `File` are equivalent references.

 The shorthand notated resource types supports type parameterization with title(s).
 These are equivalent: `Resource[File, 'a', 'b']`, `File['a', 'b']`, they both produce an equivalent